Importing and licensing a car from overseas

 Contact us to ensure your personal vehicle is fully compliant prior to arranging for a vehicle importation.

-In order to license an imported vehicle manufactured prior to 1989 in Western Australia, the following conditions must be met:
+To license an imported vehicle that is 25 years or older in Western Australia, the following conditions must be met:

-• The vehicle has a valid Concessional RAV entry approval and satisfies the requirements or conditions specified.
+- The vehicle has a valid Concessional RAV entry approval – Older Vehicles and satisfies the requirements or conditions specified.

 In some cases, where it is not feasible to demonstrate compliance with ADRs, it may be acceptable to demonstrate compliance with the intent of the ADRs.

-The documents below provide more information on importing pre-1989 vehicles, including:
+The document below provides more information on importing pre-1989 vehicles, including:

 Licensing left-hand drive vehicles